Silent agents affected by legislation: from an insufficient knowledge base to inclusive solutions

 SILE strives to promote socially and ethically sustainable legislation that takes into account the positions, rights, and well-being of silent agents (SILE stands for “silent agents affected by legislation”).
 In this context, the term silent refers to groups who are excluded from the preparation of laws that affect them.

 Most of us can be regarded as silent agents: very few people attend hearings or write statements on draft laws.
-However, SILE is focused on the groups in society whose lives are heavily influenced by law and whose positions are sensitive to conflicting tensions: children and young people in child protection, prisoners and non-citizens, and individuals struggling with debt, substance abuse, or mental health issues.
-In general, others speak about these groups or speak for them, or not about them at all..
+However, SILE is focused on the groups in society whose lives are heavily influenced by law and whose positions are sensitive to conflicting tensions: children and young people in child protection, prisoners and precarious residents, and individuals struggling with debt, substance abuse, or mental health issues.
+In general, others speak about these groups or speak for them, or not about them at all.
 Animals are also included in SILE as they represent a particularly silent group.
 A concern for animal welfare and the question of animal rights have gained a lot of attention in recent years.
 We ask:

 1. HOW ARE THE POSITIONS, RIGHTS, AND WELL-BEING OF SILENT AGENTS